by Antonietta Scanga

 (Salida, CO USA)

 At 82 years old I still think back and laugh about the first meal I cooked for my wonderful husband.
 I was just 19 when I came from Italy to the US and I couldn't speak a word of English, let alone read or write it.
 Raised during WWII I worked and my mother did all the cooking.
 My father had warned my husband I couldn't cook but Albert married me any way.
 We were married upon my arrival in his home country, the United States.
 Challenged to prepare him our first meal I decided I could fry him some eggplants so I started looking for the ingredients and when they were done I was pretty proud of what I had accomplished.
 My husband arriving home from work sat down to the first meal I had cooked for him.
 After taking his first bite he smiled and asked where I had found the flour.
 I proudly went over to the closet and pulled out a bag of wall paper paste.
 Fortunately I didn't kill any one with my first meal and the story. . . well it will live on for many generations to come.
-It's still one of my children's and grandchildren's favorites.
+It's still one of my children's and grandchildren's favorites.1 or 2 eggplants

 1 cup flour